rero/rero21.ch/content/post/la-fondation-rero-est-nee.en.md

 - __The name:__ RERO was originally the acronym for Réseau Romand, which later became Réseau des bibliothèques de Suisse occidentale (Library Network of Western Switzerland).
 Today, although still predominantly French-speaking, the institution is no longer bound by territorial criteria.
 The name RERO+ signifies a broadening of its activities, its services and its geographical and linguistic coverage, while keeping its identity, which has been known for more than 30 years in the Swiss information science landscape.

-- __The governance:__ RERO+ is now under the supervision of the Foundation Board, initially composed of four representatives of the founding members:
+- __The governance:__ RERO+ is now under the supervision of the Foundation Board, initially composed of:
-    - Damian Elsig, president (Canton of Valais)
+    - Damian Elsig, president until July 31, 2021 (Canton of Valais)
+    - Elisabeth Baume-Schneider, president from August 1, 2021
     - Antoine Grandjean, vice-president (Canton of Neuchâtel)
     - Géraldine Rérat-Oeuvray (Canton of Jura)
     - Thierry Petoud (City of Martigny)
+    - Martin Godd, consultant, former director of the Canton library of Fribourg

     Eventually, this Council will comprise between 7 and 9 members, covering several areas of expertise and representing other stakeholders, such as strategic partners.
 In addition, specific governance mechanisms for RERO ILS and SONAR will be put in place in order to give their customers an active role in the design of the products.